bytedeco/procamtracker/README.txt

 ==Required Software==
 I wrote ProCamTracker itself in Java and its binary should run on any platform where an implementation of Java SE 6 or 7 exists.
 The binary distribution also contains natively compiled code for Linux, Mac OS X, and Windows, needed by JavaCV.
 Still, additional software is required.
+(For answers to problems frequently encountered with OpenCV on the Windows platform, please refer to [http://code.google.com/p/javacv/wiki/Windows7AndOpenCV  Common issues with OpenCV under Windows 7].)

 Please install the following before running ProCamTracker:
  * An implementation of Java SE 6 or 7